chrisdoc/thesis/thesis.md

 recorded on the network of A1 between Monday, November 2010 and Sunday, November 2010.
 The captured interfaces, events and the data structure of the system will be depicted in the succeeding subsections.

-Figure [fig:disthandover] shows the distribution of handover events for Monday, November 2010.
+Figure \[fig:disthandover\] shows the distribution of handover events for Monday, November 2010.
 It can be seen from this that the distribution for handover events changes over time.
 A strong increase of handover events takes place at 17 o’clock.
 This is due to the end of work of subscribers.
 People are leaving from work and start calling there friends while on their way home.

-![Normalized Distribution of Handover Events on Monday, November 2010](./images/hauf_event_32_time_mat.png "fig:") [fig:disthandover]
+![Normalized Distribution of Handover Events on Monday, November 2010<span data-label="fig:disthandover"></span>](./images/hauf_event_32_time_mat){width="0.7\linewidth"}

 ### System Overview

 Monitoring units need to be installed in the Core Network of A1 to capture useful events.
-Figure [fig:A1Network] illustrates the system architecture used by A1 to capture events.
+Figure \[fig:A1Network\] illustrates the system architecture used by A1 to capture events.
 The architecture is almost the same as for a typical GSM system, the only differences are the monitoring units responsible for capturing and forwarding events.
 In